LuukvE/Luuk-Accounts/README.md

 // All objects below are exclusively managed and visible to users with permission: root-admin

+// These are email templates
 type Email = {
-  slug: string; // verify-email, forgot-password
+  slug: string; // verify-email, forgot-password, welcome
   subject: string;
   html: string;
   text: string;